Having control over my Blink security camera system is convenient and all, but it would be much better if I could do the same using my trusty PC.

 Does Blink support RTSP?

-Blink cameras are meant to be smart security cameras that capture short clips when it detects motion and does not support RTSP for 24x7 live footage.
+Blink cameras, including Blink Mini and the Battery-operated models, are meant to be smart security cameras that capture short clips when it detects motion and does not support RTSP for 24x7 live footage.

 Comments